vernonet/blue_pill/bluepill_spi_prog/README.md

  - USBD_DEBUG_LEVEL             1
  - SPI_DEBUG_LEVEL              1

+ In Linux not working, working in WinXP - Win11.
  Problems with Windows 10 - windows 10 creates a folder on the disk - "System Volume Information".
 To fix this:

    Step 1: